How lenders value collateral

 How collateral works

-Loans give borrowers upfront funds for big purchases or to consolidate debt.
-As borrowers make on-time principal and interest payments, the lender recovers the loan amount and earns interest, which it can then use to fund new loans.
+Loans provide borrowers with upfront funds for major purchases or to consolidate debt.
+As borrowers make on-time payments, the lender recovers the loan amount and earns interest, which it can then use to fund new loans.

-Collateral helps protect lenders against the risk of nonpayment by providing another option to recover what’s owed.
+Collateral helps protect lenders against the risk of nonpayment by providing an additional means of recovering what’s owed.
 Secured loans, which require collateral, tend to have lower rates and be easier to qualify for than unsecured loans.

 Lenders often want the collateral value to be close to the loan amount, though requirements vary.